zcorleissen/documentation/source/elastic_faq.rst

 Can I setup multiple user types?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Yes, we currently offer Admin, with full control, and read only users setup through the Control Panel.
+Yes, we currently offer admin, read only and Kibana only user roles through the Control Panel.

 Is there a free trial?
 ~~~~~~~~~~~~~~~~~~~~~~